 A Training Curriculum Specialist on the CDC staff ensures Program Assistants and other staff members are up to date on the latest teaching techniques.
 This is a key element to our ability to provide an age and developmentally appropriate child development program.

-https://militarychildcare.com/: This is our website so that parents can get on the waiting list for military child care.
+https://militarychildcare.com - visit to get on the waiting list for military child care.